kakaroto/Caeora-s-Maps-Tokens-Assets/README.md

 * [Terrain Layer](https://github.com/wsaunders1014/TerrainLayer) - allows areas of difficult terrain to be seen
 * [Wall Height](https://github.com/schultzcole/FVTT-Wall-Height) - enables walls to be of set height so that characters flying will see over them

+All of these modules should be available to install from within Foundry itself.

 ## Tokens (WIP)

 Tokens can be found by navigating to `modules/caeora-maps-tokens-assets/assets/tokens/`.